Tent Rental in Chicago

 Rain is common in spring and early fall.
 A tent with gutters and proper drainage planning prevents water pooling at the perimeter.

-AC is usually unnecessary — most summer events are comfortable with open sides.
+AC is usually unnecessary.
+Most summer events are comfortable with open sides.
 Late July and early August are the exceptions, when humidity spikes.

 Heating is needed for anything before mid-May or after mid-October.
-Budget $500–$1,500 per heater unit depending on tent size.

 North Shore and Suburbs